gauravsarma1992/go-cdc/README.md

-make run # Runs the mongo container and the mongoreplay container make test # Runs the test suite make build # Builds the app
+make run # Runs the mongo container and the mongoreplay container make test # Runs the test suite make build # Builds the app make seed -B; make run -B; # Seeds the databases and runs it
 ```

 ## TODO (sorted based on descending priority)